 Deacons compose the first of the three orders of ordained ministry.
 They are called to a ministry of service, working with priests and bishops to build up the Body of Christ.
 Learn more about the permanent diaconate in the links below.

-If you are a male age 35 – 60 and are interested in the permanent diaconate, you might wish to begin discussion with your pastor, and personal reflection on the following qualities sought in a deacon candidate:
+If you are a male age 30 – 60 and are interested in the permanent diaconate, you should begin a discussion with your pastor and personally reflect on the following qualities sought in a deacon candidate:

 - emotional maturity, personal integrity, appropriate self- knowledge